SITEs: Managing anger-frustration

 • forms the “Rooster Stance” – chest protruding, arms more away from body….

-When we notice & acknowledge Red Flags (Emotion Signals) in ourselves & in our environment, we can recognize anger building.
-Paying attention to these signals will give us time to use anger- management skills that we can learn, to keep our reactions from getting out of control & deal with others better
+When we notice & acknowledge Red Flags (Emotion Signals) in ourselves & in our environment, we can recognize anger as it builds.
+Paying attention to these signals will give us time to use anger- management skills which can be learned, to keep our reactions from getting out of control, & so interact with others better